Pink Cocaine 2C-B: What Is It?

 Risks And Dangers Of Using Pink Cocaine 2C-B

-One of the greatest risks of taking 2C-B is that it may contain additives and other drugs such as opioids (especially fentanyl), that may exacerbate the side effects or cause a cocaine overdose.
+One of the greatest risks of taking 2C-B is that it may contain additives and other drugs such as cathinones or synthetic cannabinoids, that may have dangerous and unpredictable effects or cause a cocaine overdose.

 Some contaminants found in pink cocaine 2C-B can be extremely hazardous to humans, such as levamisole, a deworming medication that can have fatal effects in combination with cocaine.